Quick Facts | Answer |

-No, New Mexico does not have rent control laws limiting the amount that landlords may ask for rent and state law prohibits local governments from establishing their own rent control laws.
+New Mexico does not have rent control laws limiting the amount that landlords request.
+State law prohibits local governments from establishing rent control laws .

 When Can a Landlord Raise Rent in New Mexico?